Dyslexic - is that my child?

 Difficulty with the control of the eyes often results in unpleasant visual symptoms, which commonly include: blurring, movement, shimmering, flickering, fading, distortion of print, merging of print and background, double vision, headaches and/or sore eyes.

-Those who suffer visual stress may have difficulty with:
+Children who suffer visual stress may have difficulty with:

 - viewing patterns in print